Slashdot

 PS1='C:$(echo ${PWD//\//\\\} | tr "[:lower:]" "[:upper:]" | sed -e"s/\\([^\\]\\{6\\}\\)[^\\]\\{2,\\}/\\1~1/g" ) >'

 How can this keep happening?
-(Score:1)
+(Score:3, Interesting)

 I'm not a fan of git, I'm not happy when I'm forced to use it and I don't understand how it works, not really.
 But remember how KDE deleted all their projects, everywhere, globally, except for a powered-down virtual machine?